visualdiffer/visualdiffer.github.com/externalApps.md

 	/Users/<<username>>/Library/Application Scripts/com.visualdiffer/editors

 The script must have a very specific file name ending with `.sh`.
-The file name is the so called `App Bundle Identifier` and can be found executing from the Terminal App the following command (the example uses Sublime Text)
+The file name is the so called `App Bundle Identifier` and can be found executing from the Terminal.app the following command (the example uses Sublime Text)

 	osascript -e 'id of app "/Applications/Sublime Text.app"'